DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

   this memory will also be pinned (i.e. not released back to the system until application closes).

+* ``--socket-limit``:
+  Limit maximum memory available for allocation on each socket.
+Does not support legacy memory mode.

 * ``-d``:
   Add a driver or driver directory to be loaded.
   The application should use this option to load the pmd drivers